IljaK91/whyjulia/presentation.md

 * `Julia` (like `Python`) is more general-purpose → can be harder to find what you're looking for.
   - But if you can do it all in Julia - that's nice.

-Note: apropos statistics, Douglas Bates, the developer of the `lme4` R package for GLMMs switched to Julia.
+Note: apropos statistics, Douglas Bates, the developer of the `lme4` (Linear Mixed-Effects Models) R package for GLMMs switched to Julia.

 ---